GreshamLab/TitirPractice/README.md

 # TitirPractice
-This is a practice repe to get Titir started with github.
+This is a practice repo to get Titir started with github.